firozkhan18/config-server/FAQ-React-300.md

 Runs tests in parallel processes so that they finish sooner.
 **[⬆ Back to Top](#table-of-contents)**

-Give a simple example of Jest test case
 Let's write a test for a function that adds two numbers in sum.js file: const sum = (a, b) => a + b;